BrandlandUSA™

 NeonSource WestinghouseA few years ago, the Westinghouse brand was almost dead, a result of the breakup of what was one of the nation’s great industrial treasures.
 The company, known for its Group W radio, Westinghouse signaling equipment, Westinghouse appliances and Westinghouse nuclear program, was dismantled.

-I loved Westinghouse, especially late at night, listening to KDKA and KYW, which were both Westinghouse radio stations.
-I could sense what was great about Westinghouse with these stations, which was a company that was not only about technology, but security, safety and stability.
+Westinghouse was nationally famous, especially late at night, listening to KDKA and KYW, which were both Westinghouse radio stations.
+You could sense what was great about Westinghouse with these stations, which was a company that was not only about technology, but security, safety and stability.

 But the company was pulled apart, and it became less interesting in pieces.
 Thankfully the company’s brand survived through licensing.
 Its breakup is a bit confusing, and will have to be explained another day.